-No matter what position you recruit for - delivery driver, sales manager or managing director - you'll want to attract the best talent possible.
+No matter what position you recruit for - minibus driver, community midwife, maintenance personnel - you'll want to attract the best people.
 Of course, they're likely to be the people most in demand, which means that you'll be competing with other employers.